huggingface/dataset-viewer/docs/source/duckdb_cli_select.md

 ```

 You can also query Parquet files using the read_parquet and parquet_scan functions.
-Let's explore these functions using the auto-converted Parquet files for the same dataset.
+Let's explore these functions using the auto-converted Parquet files from the same dataset.

 Select using [read_parquet](https://duckdb.org/docs/guides/file_formats/query_parquet.html) function: